raspberrypi/libcamera/Documentation/guides/application-developer.rst

 platforms that lack a centralized allocator.
 The ``FrameBufferAllocator`` class provides a buffer allocator an application can use in these situations.

-An application doesn’t have to use the default ``FrameBufferAllocator`` that libcamera provides.
+An application doesn't have to use the default ``FrameBufferAllocator`` that libcamera provides.
 It can instead allocate memory manually and pass the buffers in ``Request``\s (read more about ``Request`` in `the frame capture section
 <#frame-capture>`_ of this guide).
 The example in this guide covers using the